lrq3000/mri_protocol/README.md

 As such, all sequences should be reproducible on any machine since we modified only "standard" parameters such as inversion time, bandwidth, flip angle, etc. and not any experimental parameter or developer console commands that would be accessible only to trained specialists.

+For multiband, the various names used by the different MRI brands can be found on [mriquestions](http://mriquestions.com/simultaneous-slices.html).

 ### How can I implement T1 FLAWS from the printout?

 To implement T1 FLAWS, you should start from the Siemens native MP2RAGE sequence, and then modify its TI1 and TI2 parameters to the values in the printout.
 If the TI1 and TI2 parameters can't be lowered enough, play with slice fourier interpolation and plane fourier interpolation.
 In our case, 7/8 was enough to attain 450 TI1 and 1350 TI2 (with slice fourier 6/8 we can go much lower).